-The present is a time of deep private indebtedness.
+The present is a time of deep private indebtedness, especially household indebtedness.
 A key question for macroeconomic policy is how this debt burden can be alleviated.
-Until excessive private debt is cleared away, the expenditure of households and firms will be severely constrained, hampering economic recovery.
+Until excessive private debt is cleared away, the expenditures of households and firms will be severely constrained, hampering economic recovery.
 One approach would be to conduct an orderly write down or cancellation of a substantial part of private debt.
-Another method would involve government making appropriate use of fiscal policy by engaging in substantial and concerted net spending (government spending in excess of tax revenue) to sustain overall demand and income until the private sector can sustainably revive its own level of activity.
+Another method would involve government making appropriate use of fiscal policy by engaging in substantial and concerted net spending (government spending in excess of tax revenue) to sustain overall demand and income until households and firms can sustainably revive their own levels of spending.
 A currency-issuing government always has the financial capacity to conduct net spending of this kind.
 This post focuses on a key positive effect of the second policy approach, but ideally a combination of the two approaches would be employed.

 The following accounting identity shows an aggregate relationship that must hold by definition for a closed economy, such as the global economy as a whole:

 In this identity, G is government expenditure, T is tax revenue, S is private saving and I is gross private investment.

 The left-hand side of the identity, G – T, is the fiscal deficit or ‘government balance’.
 The right-hand side, S – I, is net private saving or the ‘private sector balance’.

 Net private saving is the amount by which disposable income (income, Y, minus tax revenue, T) exceeds private spending.
 This can be seen by noting that S = (Y – T) – C, where C is private consumption expenditure, which in turn implies S – I = (Y – T) – (C + I).
 When the private sector, in aggregate, spends less than its disposable income, it is said to be in surplus.
 When it spends more than its income, it is in deficit.

 The identity can therefore be restated as: